Vadym-0K/Vadym-0K/README.md

 # Hi 👋 My name is Vadym Kharchenko
-### Originally from Ukraine, currently residing in the States.

 An experienced developer with a strong focus on back-end software development.
 The skill set is versatile, enabling adaptability to diverse project demands and technologies.
 Committed to delivering high-quality, scalable solutions while continuously honing and expanding technical expertise.
 <br>